 Come work as an Occupational Therapist with Vancouver Coastal Health (VCH)!

-Vancouver Coastal Health is looking for an Occupational Therapist to join the Special Needs Program with Richmond Public Health.
+Vancouver Coastal Health is looking for an Occupational Therapist to join the Regional Pediatric Team in Vancouver, BC.
 Apply today to join our team!

-As an Occupational Therapist with Vancouver Coastal Health you will:
+As an Occupational Therapist with VCH you will:

 - Provide occupational therapy services to a specific group of children (5 to 19 years of age) with physical, neurological and/or developmental challenges such as cerebral palsy, spina bifida, difficulties with fine motor, written output, organization, attention and sensorimotor integration and those who require episodic or palliative care.